ubports/terminal-app/CONTRIBUTING.md

 ### Design UI and UX

-Good software doesn't just work, but it's also accessible, beautiful, and usable.
+Good software needs to be accessible, usable, and inclusive.

 Here's where we need your help!
 If you are an artist or a designer, feel free to open a report on our GitHub Issues trackers, open a discussion in the [Design section](https://forums.ubports.com/category/40/design) of our forum, or contact us using one of our [channels](/SUPPORT.md).